On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: Introduction

-Among the several bounds proved in \cite{Wang2021} for the $\{k\}$-Roman domination number is the inequality $\gamma_{\{Rk\}}(G) \leq k\gamma(G)$, valid for every positive integer $k$ and every graph $G$ (see also~\cite{Chang2013}).
+Among the several bounds proved in~\cite{Wang2021} for the $\{k\}$-Roman domination number is the inequality $\gamma_{\{Rk\}}(G) \leq k\gamma(G)$, valid for every positive integer $k$ and every graph $G$ (see also~\cite{Chang2013}).
 For an integer $k\ge 2$, we say that a graph $G$ is a \emph{$\{k\}$-Roman graph} if $\gamma_{\{Rk\}}(G) = k\gamma(G)$.\footnote{The inequality $k\ge 2$ in the definition is justified by the fact that every graph $G$ satisfies $\gamma_{\{R1\}}(G) = \gamma(G)$.} In~\cite{Wang2021}, $\{k\}$-Roman trees are characterized in terms of five operations.
 Except for this result, however, nothing is known about $\{k\}$-Roman graphs, and it is the aim of this work to partially fill this gap.

+Most of our results deal with the class of split graphs.
+A graph $G$ is said to be \emph{split} if it admits a \emph{split partition}, that is, a partition $(K,I)$ of the vertex set such that $K$ and $I$ are respectively a clique and an independent set in $G$.
+Note that a split graph may admit more than one split partition (see, e.g.,~\cite[Chapter 6]{MR2063679}).

+As our main result, we show in Section \ref{sec:recognition3SAT} that for every $k\geq 2$, the problem of recognizing $\{k\}$-Roman graphs is \textsf{NP}-hard, even when restricted to the class of split graphs.
+The case $k = 2$ is similar to a result of Wang et al.~\cite{DBLP:conf/aaim/WangYLX24}, who showed \textsf{NP}-hardness of the problem of recognizing graphs achieving equality in the inequality $\gamma_{\{R2\}}(G)\le \gamma_2(G)$, where $\gamma_2(G)$ denotes the \emph{$2$-domination number} of a graph $G$, that is, the smallest cardinality of a set $S\subseteq V(G)$ such that every vertex in $V(G)\setminus S$ has at least two neighbors in~$S$.
+Further \textsf{NP}-hardness results of similar flavor were obtained by Alvarado, Dantas, and Rautenbach~\cite{MR3336112,MR3522148,MR3684117,MR4222713}, Boruzanl\i\ Ekinci and Bujt\'as~\cite{MR4686207}, and Milanič~\cite{MR2928447}.

+In \zcref{sec:recognition} we generalize several known results on domination and $\{2\}$-Roman domination in middle graphs to the hypergraph setting, by connecting the existence of perfect matchings in $k$-uniform hypergraphs with the property of being a $\{k\}$-Roman graph.
+As a by-product, this gives an alternative proof of the \textsf{NP}-hardness of recognizing $\{k\}$-Roman split graphs for $k\geq 3$.

-As our main result, we show that for every $k\geq 3$, the problem of recognizing $\{k\}$-Roman graphs is \textsf{NP}-hard, even when restricted to the class of split graphs.
-We do this in \Cref{sec:recognition}, by generalizing some known results on middle graphs to the hypergraph setting.
-While we do not completely settle the case $k = 2$, we characterize in \Cref{sec:italian} the $\{2\}$-Roman split graphs that can be expressed as a \textsl{split join} of two smaller split graphs and classify the $\{k\}$-Roman property within two specific families of split graphs that are prime (i.e., indecomposable) with respect to the split join operation: suns and their complements.
-Some of the proofs of these results rely on the following general observation: classes of $\{k\}$-Roman graphs, with $k\ge 2$, form a nonincreasing sequence of classes, in the sense that every $\{k+1\}$-Roman graph is also $\{k\}$-Roman (see \Cref{obs:decreasing-k}).
+In the last section, we use some of the results from \zcref{sec:recognition} to characterize the \kr property within two specific subclasses of split graphs: suns and their complements.
+Furthermore, some of the proofs in that section rely on the following general observation of independent interest relating $\{k\}$-Roman graphs for different values of $k$: classes of $\{k\}$-Roman graphs, with $k\ge 2$, form a nonincreasing sequence of classes, in the sense that every $\{k+1\}$-Roman graph is also $\{k\}$-Roman.